 - Collection accounts – charge off unsecured accounts, utilities, car repossessions, and personal loans

 How to pay creditors

-For most of us, if we had a lump sum of money, we probably would not be behind on our accounts.
+For most people, if you had a lump sum of money, you probably would not be behind on your accounts.
 The debt settlement program helps you find ways to save money to acquire the funds you need to make the settlement offer.
 Typically this means setting up an escrow account where funds are deposited until you have the amount needed.

-Programs like Roundleaf Inc. will help you find ways to save money, to trim off excessive spending, and even find debts that can be eliminated for the time being to allow you to save the money you need.
-The goal is to come up with the funds as quickly as possible to help you get on a budget that is fruitful for your financial situation.
-Most generally, a budget is made to help you set a set monthly amount aside that will go towards the negotiated settlement offer.
+Programs like Roundleaf Inc. will help you find ways to save money, trim off excessive spending, and even find debts that can be eliminated for the time being to allow you to save the money you need.
+The goal is to come up with the funds as quickly as possible to help you get on a budget that aligns with your financial situation.
+Most generally, a budget is to help you set a monthly amount aside that will go towards the negotiated settlement offer.

 Settling with creditors

-Once the funds are saved, the debt settlement company will call your creditors to finalize the negotiated amount.
-Often calling the creditors is done after the money is saved, and that is when the negotiations start.
-Generally, the settlement amount is much lower than what you actually owe, and it is our goal to get the lowest amount possible.
+Once you have the funds, the debt settlement company will call your creditors to finalize the negotiated amount.
+Negotiating the debt often begins once all the funds are together.
+Generally, the settlement amount is much lower than the total amount you owe, and it is our goal to get the lowest amount possible.

 Once the creditor agrees, the funds are distributed to one or all of the creditors.

 Time to make a plan for debt recovery